 Annual February events

-- Step into a botanical paradise inspired by Thailand’s plant life with the Orchids Festival at Kew Gardens.
+- Step into a botanical paradise with the Orchids Festival at Kew Gardens.

-- Get up-to-date on the latest fashion trends at the London Fashion Week: Insiders, an industry event open to the public that follows the high-profile London Fashion Week.
+- Keep up to date on the latest fashion trends at the London Fashion Week: Insiders, an industry event open to the public that follows the high-profile London Fashion Week.

 London February sports events

 - Run past some of London's most iconic landmarks while raising money for charity during the Cancer Research UK London Winter Run.

 - Watch the start of the Six Nations Rugby tournament in a London sports bar.
 Or, try to score tickets to a fixture at Twickenham Stadium.